 There are generally two ways different states use to foreclose upon a property: judicial sale or power of sale.

-Connect with us through our contact page or by calling us at (866) 496-0069 to have us walk you through the specific foreclosure process here in San Joaquin Valley.
+Connect with us through our contact page or by calling us at (866) 496-0069 to have us walk you through the specific foreclosure process here in your city.

 In either scenario, a foreclosure action typically doesn’t make its way to court until 3-6 months of missed payments.
 Usually (but not always), a lender will send out several notices letting you know that you’re overdue or behind in your payment.